Sarah Reid (skeleton racer)

 Sarah Reid (born June 2, 1987) is a Canadian skeleton racer who has competed since 2005.
-In 2013 Sarah had 3 podium finishes including win in Lake Placid and a silver on home soil in the Whistler World Cup Event.
+In 2013 Reid had 3 podium finishes including a win in Lake Placid and a silver on home soil in the Whistler World Cup Event.
 She finished 5th overall in the world cup season.
-Sarah is now competing in the 2014 Winter Olympics in Sochi for Canada.
+Reid competed for Canada in the 2014 Winter Olympics in Sochi and finished 7th.